Sen. Ted Cruz does not like Obamacare, he does not like it anywhere – but would the senator mind it, if only he could try it?

 Al Ravenna / World Telegram & Sun

-Ted Geisel, aka Dr. Seuss, is seen in this portrait, seated at desk covered with his books.
+Ted Geisel (Dr. Seuss) half-length portrait, seated at desk covered with his books.

 And Seuss didn’t hesitate to speak up when he thought his message had been misappropriated.
 In the 1980s, he threatened to sue an anti-abortion group that used the line – “A person’s a person, no matter how small” – from the pro-tolerance book “Horton Hears a Who.”